 Apply for Financial Aid

-Create an FSA (Federal Student Aid) ID at www.fsaid.ed.gov.
+Create an FSA (Federal Student Aid) ID at the Federal Student Aid website.

-- Keep them in a safe place and do not share your account information
+- Keep the IDs in a safe place and do not share your account information.

-- The FAFSA is available annually and you will use the same FSA IDs each time
+- The Free Application for Federal Student Aid (FAFSA) is available annually and you will use the same FSA IDs each time.

 File your Free Application for Federal Student Aid (FAFSA) using your FSA ID.
 The FAFSA serves as the basis for most financial aid available at SUNY Delhi.
 We recommend you file as soon as possible after October 1 prior to the academic year you are applying for.